piggy2021/ALGRF/README.md

 # ALGRF
-This is the code for the paper "Video Salient Object Detection via Adaptive Local-Global Refinement"
+This is the code for the paper "Video Salient Object Detection via Adaptive Local-Global Refinement".
+Paper link: https://arxiv.org/abs/2104.14360

 # Runtime environment
 ubuntu 18.04